Hakalon/yarn-example/README.md

 There is a [table](https://yarnpkg.com/en/docs/migrating-from-npm) showing the difference between npm and yarn, also you can find a lot of commands which you usally used in npm, please check it.

-Be noticed, command **yarn add "packageName"** will automaticlly save this package.
+Be noticed, command **yarn add "packageName"** will automaticlly save this package to packages.json.

 Namely, there is no need to add parameter like **--save**.

 (There is *no way* you can install a package without touching packages.json by yarn!)

 And you can use **yarn add "packageName" [-dev / -peer / -prod]** to add [different types of dependency](https://yarnpkg.com/lang/en/docs/dependency-types/) on these packages.